 |PORTER-CABLE PCC790LA||Cordless||5.9 LBS|

-Pneumatic nail guns are powered by an air compressor and provide a constant force and do not need recharging, which for a professional that already owns an air compressor would be the best type to choose.
-However, http://pbnguru.com/blog/ the average DIY’er will more than likely suit an electric brad nailer for ease of use and cost effectiveness.
+Pneumatic nail guns are powered by an air compressor and provide a constant force and do not need recharging.
+This is perfect for a professional that already owns an air compressor.
+However, the average DIY’er will more than likely suit an electric brad nailer for ease of use and cost effectiveness.

-The magazine of the brad nailer also requires consideration as you are able to use a stick or coil magazine, with the latter being able to hold more nails.
+The magazine of the brad nailer also requires consideration as you are able to use a stick or coil magazine.
+Also, the latter being able to hold more nails.
 A coil magazine is the more desirable as it prevents the need to reload as often.

 Using a power tool over your hand and hammer is highly recommended to improve your work rate and efficiency.
 Below is a list of the best brad nailers for woodworking with the choice of both electric and pneumatic tools.